-I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy. ^(Core)
+I.D.2.d) security and safety measures appropriate to the participating site: and. ^(Core)

+- I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
+(Core) - I.D.3.
-- I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities. ^(Core) - I.D.4.
-The program's educational and clinical resources must be adequate to support the number of residents appointed to the program. ^(Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education. ^(Core) - I.E.1.
-The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC). ^(Core)
+This must include access to electronic medical literature databases with full text capabilities.
+(Core) - I.D.4.
+The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
+(Core)

+- I.D.4.a) The Sponsoring Institution and participating sites must have an adequate number and variety of adult and pediatric patients for resident education.
+Experience in all categories of plastic surgery is important and must not be limited by excessive non-educational activities (Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
+(Core) - I.E.1.
+The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
+(Core)